JPvRiel/docker-rsyslog/README.md

 ## Optional Output Modules

 Pre-defined support for some common forwarding use cases:
-- kafka
+- Kafka (JSON output, can be changed)
-- syslog forwarding / relay
+- syslog forwarding / relay (RFC5424 output, can be changed)
-- JSON forwarding / relay
+- JSON forwarding / relay (A few pre-canned JSON templates supplied)

 ### Kafka Output

+The Kafka output wraps the key config items for [omkafka](http://www.rsyslog.com/doc/master/configuration/modules/omkafka.html) so refer to RSyslog's documentation and look out for `rsyslog_omkafka` related `ENV` instructions in the `Dockerfile` to get a sense of options that can be set.

 ### Extra Output Modules

+_Experimental : not tested_

-If a forwarding use case isn't covered as above, then
+If a forwarding use case isn't covered as above, then:
 1. Set `rsyslog_forward_extra_enabled=true`
 1. Use `/etc/rsyslog.d/output/extra` with your own config file which must specify `rsyslog_forward_extra` (See `50-ruleset.conf` that expects to call this ruleset).